Enhanced Oil Recovery (EOR) Engineering Solutions

 Projected to reach $89.22 billion by 2025, the enhanced oil recovery market is rapidly growing and requires experienced facility engineering designs to improve recovery methods.

 Vista has successfully engineered cutting-edge EOR facilities.
-Our focus on fit-for-purpose engineering designs and a data-centric approach to project execution are of great value in the EOR market, where cost efficiency is of great importance.
+Our focus on fit-for-purpose engineering designs and a A data-centric outlook is a core concept in digital project execution architecture where data is viewed as the most important and perpetual ... approach to project execution are of great value in the EOR market, where cost efficiency is of great importance.

 Alkaline Surfactant Polymer (ASP) Flooding